Enhancing Performance Bounds of Multiple-Ring Networks with Cyclic Dependencies based on Network Calculus: Pay Multiplexing Only at Convergence Points

-We consider the case study with the following assumptions: \begin{itemize} \item The topology is a unidirectional ring topology, connecting $M$ nodes; \item The links speed is $1Gbit/s$; \item All equipments are similar, and send the same traffic in broadcast mode; \item Technological latency within each node is $600 ns$; \item Each equipment can generates 3 types of traffic classes (TC), as shown in the table \ref{tab:case-study-tc-parameters}, where HRT (for Hard Real Time), SRT (for Soft Real Time) and NRT (for Non Real Time). \end{itemize}
+We consider the case study with the following assumptions: \begin{itemize} \item The topology is a unidirectional ring topology, connecting $M$ nodes; \item All nodes guarantee a rate-latency service curve $\beta_{R,T}$ with $ R= 1Gbps$ and $T= 600 ns$; \item Each node generates one leaky-bucket constrained flow with a burst $\sigma$ and a rate $\rho$; \item The considered network is a regular ring network with a degree $h$, according to Def. \ref{RRN-def}. \end{itemize}

-To conduct the performance analysis of our proposed timing analysis approach.
-We first compare our approach with the conventional ones under the following three scenarios, where each node transmits only SRT traffic: \begin{itemize} \item Scenario 1: to analyse the impact of the traffic bursts, we increase the burst size from $166$ bytes until $1500$ bytes for a network of $35$ nodes; \item Scenario 2: to analyse the impact of increasing the network congestion, the upper bounds on end-to-end delays are computed when the number of nodes is fixed, $M=10$, and the network load is increasing by a step of $10\%$; \item Scenario 3: to analyse the impact of enlarging the network scalability, i.e. network size, the upper bounds on end-to-end delays are computed under the variation of the node number, from $10$ to $100$ nodes by a step of $10$ nodes. \end{itemize}

-Finally, to analyse the delay bound of each traffic class, we consider the scenario 4 where each node sends the 3 types of traffic classes, when varying the node number from $10$ to $100$ nodes, by steps of $10$ nodes.
+To analyse the sensitivity of the computed delay bounds and to assess their tightness, we consider various network configurations, where each network configuration is defined with the tuple $(\sigma, \rho, h, M)$.
+The main idea is to vary only one parameter of this tuple at a time, to highlight its impact on the computed delay bounds.